ahrvoje/electrostatic-center/README.md

 Center is also listed in Kimberling's Encyclopedia of triangle centers under *X(5626) = CENTER OF ELECTROSTATIC POTENTIAL.* (http://faculty.evansville.edu/ck6/encyclopedia/ETCPart4.html)

-The point was successfully used to improve the stability and speed up the convergence of BEM methods for electrostatic problems.
+The point is successfully used to improve the stability and speed up the convergence of BEM methods for electrostatic problems.

 This repository contains a few routines for numerical calculation of X(5626).
 Precise routines are written in Wolfram Mathematica, with practical approximation being implemented in C and Python.